 Katie Loth, PhD, MPH, RD, is an assistant professor at the University of Minnesota Department of Family Medicine and Community Health.
 She is both a researcher and a dietitian at the University of Minnesota North Memorial Family Medicine Residency Program.
 Her research explores social and environmental influences on child and adolescent weight status and disordered eating behaviors.
 Specifically, she is interested in identifying ways that parents can work to help their children develop and maintain a healthy weight and a healthy relationship with their bodies.

 Steven Stovitz, MD, MS, directs the University of Minnesota Program in Sports Medicine.
 He also serves as medical director at the University of Minnesota Physicians Sports Medicine Clinic.
 His clinical work is divided between the University of Minnesota departments of Orthopedic Surgery and Intercollegiate Athletics, where he is a team physician for University of Minnesota athletes.
 Stovitz’s primary research involves a variety of issues in the study of obesity.
 He also is a fellow of the American College of Sports Medicine and a senior associate editor at the British Journal of Sports Medicine.

 Amanda Trofholz, MPH, RD

-Amanda Trofholz, MPH, RD, is a project director in the Department of Family Medicine and Community Health.
+Amanda Trofholz, MPH, RD, is a project director in the University of Minnesota Department of Family Medicine and Community Health.
 She manages several research studies exploring the association between risk and protective factors in the home environment and childhood obesity.
 Trofholz also brings experience in both community-based and qualitative research.
 Contact her at email@example.com.